2023 Budget Review & Approval Process

 Visit our 2023 Rate page to learn more about water and sewer rate changes that will be implemented on January 1, 2023.

 The LCA 2023 budget was adopted by the Board of Directors on 10/24/2022.

 LCA’s budget is divided into three basic funds: Allentown (City) Division, Suburban Water, and Suburban Wastewater.
 Within each budget, costs are further divided into operating units, internal service (overhead) categories, laboratory/support services, and capital expenses.

 The Allentown (City) Division budget includes both water and sewer system expenses, both operating and capital expenses, associated with LCA’s operating lease of the City’s systems.
-These expenses are funded through water and sewer rates that are dictated by the 50-year lease agreement, as well as charges to municipalities in accordance with inter-municipal agreements.
-Capital expenses are paid through a combination of operating revenues, borrowing, tapping fees and contributions from the City for specific City-funded work.
+These expenses are funded through water and sewer rates dictated by the 50-year lease agreement and charges to municipalities in accordance with inter-municipal agreements.
+Capital expenses are paid through a combination of operating revenues, borrowing, tapping fees, and contributions from the City for specific City-funded work.